gjmcn/data-cube-html/README.md

 `elm` specifies what to insert:

-* string: e.g. `'div'`, a new element of this type is created  (or multiple elements if `n` is used) and inserted into the corrersponding 'target element'.
+* string: e.g. `'div'`, a new element of this type is created  (or multiple elements if `n` is used) and inserted into the corresponding 'target element'.

 * element: is inserted into the target element.
 If an entry of `elm` is an array of elements, all the elements are inserted into the corresponding target element.